AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::caution Deprecation notice

-The use of this special tag is deprecated in favor of the `:contains()` pseudo-class.
+The use of this special attribute is deprecated in favor of the `:contains()` pseudo-class.

 :::